-- Sex offense: is defined as any sexual act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent. - Rape: is defined as the penetration, no matter how slight, of the vagina or anus, with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
-This offense includes both males and females. - Fondling: is defined as the touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental incapacity. - Statutory Rape: is defined as sexual intercourse with a person who is under the statutory age of consent. - Incest: is defined as sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.
+• Sex offense: any sexual act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent.

+- Rape: the penetration, no matter how slight, of the vagina or anus, with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
+This offense includes both males and females. - Fondling: the touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental incapacity. - Statutory Rape: sexual intercourse with a person who is under the statutory age of consent. - Incest: sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.